 The BitTorrent store will use Windows DRM to

-infect the movies and TV shows.
+infect protect the movies and TV shows.
 This means that Mac & Linux users wont be able to use the service.
 Bram Cohen said before that the DRM issue is causing an awful lot of headaches, but that most of their content partners are insisting on DRM, at least for now.

 BitTorrent Inc president and co-founder, Ashwin Navin is not a fan of DRM either, and is a bit more outspoken about it.
 He said that DRM is “a time bomb waiting to happen,” and that it will inspire people to pirate content.

 Personally, I think Navin’s right, piracy wont be defeated that easily, and online video stores like the “BitTorrent Entertainment Network” will only be successful if they offer a product that is at least equal to its pirated equivalent.
 At this time, only DRM-free content that’s “download to own” (versus rentals/subscriptions) seems to have a chance at competing with piracy.